 Kristin believes our children deserve a second chance, and the decisions we make when they are heading in the wrong direction can determine the trajectory of the rest of their life.

-Throughout my first term, I’ve researched programs being used in other parts of the country that are producing results on a range of issues.
-I traveled to New York, Las Vegas, and Washington, DC with the County’s Probation Department to study programs in those cities that are models for addressing juvenile justice reform.
-As a region, we continue to see a decline in the number of youth involved in the justice system.
+Throughout her first term, Kristin has studied programs being used in other parts of the country that are producing results on a range of issues.
+Traveling to New York, Las Vegas, and Washington, DC with the County’s Probation Department, Kristin studied models for addressing juvenile justice reform, which can help continue our regional decline of youth in the justice system.